 Six days from now will mark the day, 21 years ago, that I was infected, hooked and yes, unsuspected addicted.

 Here’s how it happened; Just about 19 years ago I was standing in a childhood friend’s living room.
 I was blessed with my second child in my belly and my first on my hip.
-I remember delivering a hand-made newborn garment to her.
+I remember delivering a hand-made newborn’s garment to her.
 It was Janet’s request as the one gift she hand not received and she had remembered how my mother was talented in this venue.
-I remember Janet saying to me, “In high school you said you never wanted children… and now look at you… you are going to be the mother of two in just a little while,” this mother of one was shaking her head, smiling and had a bit of amazement filing her eyes.
+I remember Janet saying to me, “In high school you said you never wanted children… and now look at you… you are going to be the mother of two in just a little while?”
+My friend, a mother of one was shaking her head, smiling and had a bit of amazement filing her eyes.

 I didn’t and still don’t remember saying I didn’t want kids, but heck-fire, in high school, like many of us gals, and guys too, I knew I was not ready to become a mom.
 At 18 I was not mature enough, did not know where I was headed in life and was afraid to even hold my niece or nephew for fear I would break them.
 As it was … I waited until I was 27, the age my parents’ stopped having kids, before I had my first and 32 when I had my last.
-I remember calling my dad when I informed him I was pregnant, again, at 31 1/2, his response was not excitement it was: “Aren’t you a little old to be doing that?”
+I remember calling my dad to inform him I was pregnant, again, at 31 1/2.
+His response was not excitement it was: “Aren’t you a little old to be doing that?”
 I was a little surprised but I responded, “I always do things about the time yah’ll stopped doing them.”

 But when I said that to my dad I had not realized my addiction was well underway.
 I was blind to my own addiction, as many addicts are, so it seems.